RoelofSetsFire/data-processing-1/30 Homework/80 D3/10 Homework.md

-In this problem you will be analyzing your geographical data with D3, the idea is to find a data set that has data for each country (or most countries) in the world and use that data to make a choropleth.
+In this problem you will be analyzing your geographical data with D3, the idea is to find a data set that has data for each country (or most countries) in the world and use that data to make a choropleth map.
 Data you could use are the number of inhabitants, the GDP, or the population density.

-D3 contains an add­on called datamaps which you can get at
+D3 contains an add-on called datamaps which you can get at
 <http://datamaps.github.com>.
 Datamaps will replace your svg map for this
 problem.
 Check out its various examples of usage, including
 <http://bl.ocks.org/markmarkoh/4127667>.
-Adapt Problem 3 so as to visualize the
+You could use  the same data as for the previous assignment, but this time using D3 and datamaps.
+Specifically, you will need to
-same data, but this time using D3 and datamaps.
-Specifically, you will need to adapt your JSON format to be compatible with that expected by datamaps.
+adapt your data format to be compatible with that expected by datamaps.
 For example, if you were to modify the example at
 <http://bl.ocks.org/markmarkoh/4127667>, you will need to figure out the
 three-letter country codes: